pampido/Python_Moringa_Projects/README.md

 ### What the Chores Manager Does
 The manager will track chores assigned and their status in the statistics division

-* One is expected to add all their chores and mark them as done as they are completed.
+* It adds chores to the manager
-2. Usage Add the chores to be done Mark chores as done if they are complete
+* Marks chores as done as when they are completed.
-3. List the chores to see at a glance the number of chores assigned, how many are done and how many are pending
+* Lists all the chores to enable user see at a glance the number of chores assigned and their completion status
-4. All erroneously entered chores can be deleted.
+* Allows user to delete any erroneously entered chore(s).
-5. Exit the manage to finish using it
+5. Save and Exit the manager once done using it